tools200ms/ecommquery/README.md

 ## Accessing service
-Store products, manufacturers, taxes etc. can be accessed via a service object that is created by endpoint with `.getService()` method:
+Store products, manufacturers, taxes etc. can be accessed via a service object created by endpoint with `.getService()` method:
 ```python
 def do_stuff(inegr):